jota-one/hypercontent2/cms/README.md

 1. Create a normal nuxt app next to the `hypercontent` directory using the standard nuxi command.
    `npx nuxi@latest init <project-name>`

+   Warning!
+The hypercontent should be installed, which means you should have at least run `npm install` in it.
 2. Register hypercontent into your project.
 The hypercontent directory should be in the same directory as your project.
    Update your `nuxt.config.ts` to something like the following.